Governance and Compliance

 As part of Heidelberg Materials Group’s workflow processes for compliance incident reporting and case management all reported incidents are classified in categories including employee relations, harassment, discrimination, corruption, conflict of interest, theft, fraud, etc.

-In 2022, a total of 233 incidents were reported in our case management system and investigated under the supervision of compliance employees in the country organisation or by Group Compliance.
-Most of the reports received concerned employee relations.
+Most of the reports concerned employee relations.
 Other reports related to health and safety; fraud, theft or embezzlement; and corruption or conflicts of interest.
 Other categories of cases accounted for lower percentages of the total.

-Of the 233 incidents reported, around half proved to be unfounded, while for 20%, no final investigation result had been determined by the editorial deadline of our annual and sustainability report.
-For just under 28% of the incidents, the investigations revealed that they were at least partially substantiated.
+Of the 283 incidents reported, around half proved to be unfounded, while for 14%, no final result could be determined by the editorial deadline.
+In the case of 36% of the incidents, the investigations revealed that they were at least partially substantiated.
 None of the substantiated incident reports had a material impact on the consolidated financial statements.
-For all substantiated cases, measures were taken, ranging from root cause analysis, changes to policies and processes, and communication and training through to disciplinary action (such as a written warning or dismissal).
-In 42% of the substantiated cases, sanctions are imposed and for 81% of these incidents, preventive measures are implemented.

 Compliance Reporting System